 You can drive home the urgency of your point by taking a long-term view or by describing general trends, especially since many of your readers might not be directly affected by, or have experience in, the topic.

 Intrigue your audience with new thoughts, points of view and unique experiences.
-Don’t just rehash what you’ve heard or read or seen.
+Don’t just rehash what you’ve heard or read, or seen.
 Your readers may have heard, read or seen it too.
 Give them thought-provoking and challenging points of view that are different, bold and new.
 Say something.
 Avoid dry analysis.
 And most importantly, you don’t want to preach to the converted but rather change the minds of those who oppose or dismiss your views, or worse, are indifferent.

 Start with a strong lead (a few sentences at most) that grabs your readers’ attention and entices them to continue reading.
 A strong lead assures that even readers who quickly scan your article will catch the gist of your point of view.
 Write the lead short and get to the point.
-Use personal experience and what you’ve witnessed or find a news peg to address a current issue.
-Employ strong quotes, anecdotes, even a joke.
+Use personal experience and what you’ve witnessed, or find a news peg to address a current issue.
+Employ strong quotes, anecdotes, and even a joke.
 After the first paragraph, the readers need to know why this topic is important and why it affects them as well.

 Rebut counter-arguments by acknowledging them.
 Don’t just dismiss them or make fun of them.
 You will come across as bitter or petty.
 Only use reputable sources and identifiable facts to counter any critics.
 In the end, the readers need to understand why they should adopt your point of view.